AlishanKably/Project-02/README.md

 ### Description

-For my second project, I created a frontend, single page app over the course of 1 week using React where users can browse through Digimon cards and add their favourite cards to their personalised deck.
+For my second solo project, I created a frontend, single page app over the course of 1 week using React where users can browse through Digimon cards and add their favourite cards to their personalised deck.

 ### Deployment link